 Ans: Sir, rule by law is a situation where we try to govern as per the rule laid down by the legislature or administration but rule of law is a British concept which implies equality before the law and equal access to law.
 Rule of law lays down that law is supreme and hence the government must act according to law and within the limits of the law.
 It is a legal principle that law should govern the nation, as opposed to being governed by arbitrary decisions of individual government officials.

-IAS interview questions 7: Explain the difference between Arbitration and Adjudication?
+Q7: Explain the difference between Arbitration and Adjudication?

 Ans: Sir, Arbitration is done under the Arbitration and conciliation Act 1996.
 It is an informal process where the parties themselves can decide on arbitrators, procedure etc. Arbitration stems out of an agreement amongst the disputing parties to submit their dispute for resolution to a mutually decided third party which then hears the dispute and decides it. whereas Adjudication is a formal process which unfolds in a court and therefore represents a court trial.
 Adjudication involves civil and criminal procedure laws.